 - Hysterectomy: It is a surgery that involves removal of the uterus.
-This procedure is done when there is severe damage to the uterus and only if patient is not willing to become pregnant.
+This procedure is done when there is severe damage to your uterus and when you don’t want to become pregnant.

 Want to know about the effect Endometriosis can have on your fertility?
 Click here to read more.

 PERTH WA 6007

 08 9284 2333

 First Floor, 764 Canning Hwy, Applecross